godestalbin/steganoTDD/README.md

-# STEGANOTDD - Exercice for practising test driven development
+# Stegano TDD - Exercice for practising test driven development

 ## What is steganography
 Steganography consist in hidding information inside a media.